mcfnord/rml/src/dishonest.md

 risk that his abuse would result in bad press or censure from the Bar Association.
 Now that I've been acquitted and have come forward, he may seek to abuse me more.
-His attorney, Mr. Fogg, demeans complaintants when justifying Mark's bad behavior in the press.
+His attorney, Mr. Fogg, demeans complainants in the press when justifying Mark's bad behavior.
 Mark engaged in cybersquatting to undermine the campaign of a political opponent.
 Obsessed, he abused Ms. Nissen and Ms.
 Dalsing using powerful County resources.
-His public statements in response to Mr. Merrival's whisleblower complaint were knowingly false and abusive, the Busto Report concluded.
+And the Busto Report concluded his public statements in response to Mr. Merrival's whisleblower complaint were knowingly false and abusive.

 So my family is wise.
 It won't surprise me when he maligns me again, questions my motives or sanity or something, and of